 Add salt and pepper to taste.

-Spread seasoned vegetables in a single layer on the prepared baking sheet so they roast evenly.
+Arrange the seasoned veggies in one layer on the prepared baking sheet, so they roast rather than steam.

 Step 6: Bake

-Put the tray in preheated oven, roast for 20-25 minutes.
+Put that tray in preheated oven, and roast it for 20-25 mins.

 Step 7: Finish with Herbs